baigouy/PyFigures/README.md

 # PyFigures

 Effortless creation of high-quality scientific figures in Python.
-<br>As a video is better than a thousand words click on the image below:

 [![Watch the video](./images/PyFigures.png)](https://youtu.be/iqknxBF6BtE)

+As a video is better than a thousand words click on the image above.

 # Install